KristinEliseLee/user-list-hobbies-edit/README.md

 # Users List and Detail Views App

 ## General Overview

 This app has 2 views - a list view that shows names of teachers and students, and a detail view that shows specific user details and allows editing of their list of hobbies.

 This App uses Create-React-App, React-Redux, Redux, Redux-Forms, PropTypes, and Lodash.

+Using Redux-forms I have submit validations and form reset after submission.

+### to run -
+after cloning/forking/downloading

+in console, in directory:
+`npm install`
+`npm start`

 ### Bug with LastPass browser addon